MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 > [!NOTE]
 > This section is only necessary if you're *explicitly* launching a React Native instance without an `Activity` (for example, from within a native push notification receiver).
 For these situations, CodePush must be told how to find your React Native instance.

-In order to update/restart your React Native instance, CodePush must be configured with a `ReactInstanceHolder` before attempting to restart an instance in the background.
+To update/restart your React Native instance, CodePush must be configured with a `ReactInstanceHolder` before attempting to restart an instance in the background.
 This is done in your `Application` implementation.

 **For React Native >= v0.29**